Twigman/tyche/README.md

   - sequence for color profile usage

 <br />
-ATTENTION: The uploaded project is not complete/executable.
+NOTE: The uploaded project is not complete/executable.
 The real configuration and some config beans are missing!
 This is an architecture showcase with implementation details in the first place.<br />
 <br />
 Start only MongoDB container for development with IDE: